 If you're hand writing your notes, use shorthand, symbols, acronyms, or abbreviations to get common phrases or ideas onto the page quickly.
 Just be sure to create a legend or a key beforehand so you know what your shorthand means later on.

 Whether you're using a meeting note template or a meeting minute template, using a pre-built template can help expedite your note-taking so you don't have to prep or format as you go.
-Regardless of who is taking notes, all of your meeting notes will follow a consistent structure and everyone on the team will know what information to expect.Create a call log template
+Regardless of who is taking notes, all of your meeting notes will follow a consistent structure and everyone on the team will know what information to expect.Create a meeting minutes template

 If you're leading a meeting, it can be challenging to simultaneously take notes and facilitate the conversation with other team members.
 If you’re taking the lead on an important meeting, ask one of your team members to take notes for you.
 If you have a regularly occurring meeting, rotate who the designated note-taker is so that everyone has an opportunity to join in on the conversation.